claus-codes/tutorials/README.md

 #### Task 3: Pluck multiple random values from an Array
+In this task you will combine functions written previously remove random elements from an `Array`.

-This third task has you combine more functionality.
-Note the difference in the function names; the previously made is *singular* and the new is *plural*.
+Note the difference in the *function names*; the previously made is *singular*, and the new is *plural*.

 ##### Step 1
 > Create a new function called `pluckRandomValuesFromArray()` that accepts two parameter: `array` and `count`